MicrosoftDocs/security/security-docs/Solving-TLS1-Problem.md

 combinations when connecting to [www.microsoft.com](http://www.microsoft.com).

+##### 1 Hardcoding here means that the TLS version is fixed to a version that is outdated and less secure than newer versions.
+TLS versions newer than the hardcoded version cannot be used without modifying the program in question.
+This class of problem cannot be addressed without source code changes and software update deployment.

 If not already complete, it is highly recommended to conduct an inventory of operating systems used by your enterprise, customers and partners (the latter two via outreach/communication or at least HTTP